Lodge a new claim

 Alert Icon

 Your claim is assessed by our dedicated team at EML as to whether it is eligible for workers compensation in line with the legislation.
-Wherever possible, EML will aim to determine claims within ten business days.
+Wherever possible, EML will aim to determine a claim’s liability within ten business days.

 If there are no further queries, EML will let you know that the claim has been accepted.